samjwill/nvim-unception/README.md

 # Troubleshooting

 If something goes horribly wrong, try deleting the pipe in the `/tmp/` directory.
-It will be named `nvim-<username>.pipe`.
+It will be named `nvim-unception-<username>.pipe`.

 # Installation